bitcoinops/bitcoinops.github.io/_topics/en/bech32.md

 excerpt: >
   **Bech32** is an address format used to pay native segwit outputs.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Using only 32 letters and numbers, the bech32 address format does not use mixed case and includes an error-correction code that can catch almost all address typos (and even identify where the typos occur in some cases).
-Addresses encode a segwit version, making them forward compatible with a large range of conceivable upgrades.

-  After a [problem][bech32 weakness] was discovered with bech32 error detection for future upgrades under some rare circumstances, a new bech32 modified (**bech32m**) format was proposed.
-  It is expected that bech32m will be used for [taproot][topic taproot] and future segwit-based script upgrades, requiring wallets and services that implemented support for paying the original bech32 address format to upgrade if they want to support paying taproot addresses and future upgrades.
-No upgrade is required to continue paying the original (version 0) segwit addresses for P2WPKH and P2WSH scripts.

-  [bech32 weakness]: /en/newsletters/2019/11/13/#taproot-review-discussion-and-related-information

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: